sd4483/Obsidian/Software Testing/Lecture 01 (Introduction).md

 ```
 - The above implementation kind of implements the specification given.
 The square root can be calculated for certain inputs like 4, 9, 16, etc.

-- But it fails for certain inputs like 0 for example.
+- But it fails for certain inputs like 0 for example and negative numbers.
 But that's okay to a certain extent cos the specification doesn't state what needs to be done for inputs like that.
 So it's more for a specification issue rather than a verification of specification issue.

+-
 ##### **==4.
 Verification==**